-- Learn more about our iterative, community-engaged process to design the suite of apps here - Watch a video highlighting the integration of our web-apps in the Fracture Clinic at St. Michael's Hospital here - Read our research brief of best practices for safety planning in Toronto during the COVID-19 pandemic here
+- Learn more about our iterative, community-engaged process to design the suite of apps O'Campo P, Velonis A, Buhariwala P, Kamalanathan J, Hassan M, Metheny N. User Centred Approaches to the Design and Development of a suite of Intimate Partner Violence Screening and Safety Planning Web Applications.
+JMIR.
+Forthcoming, 2021. - Watch a video highlighting the integration of our web-apps in the Fracture Clinic at St. Michael's Hospital here - Read our research brief of best practices for safety planning in Toronto during the COVID-19 pandemic here